saitamasahil/skyscraper/docs/FRONTENDS.md

 When generating a game list with Skyscraper you have the option of generating it for several different frontends.
 A frontend is the graphical interface that lists and launches your games.

 Setting a frontend when generating a game list is done by setting the `-f <FRONTEND>` command-line parameter as explained [here](CLIHELP.md#-f-frontend) or by setting it in `/home/<USER>/.skyscraper/config.ini` as explained [here](CONFIGINI.md#frontend).
-Use for the `<FRONTEND>` value the frontend name all lowercase and with alphabetical characters only: `emulationstation`, `pegasus`, `retrobat`, `attractmode`.
+Use for the `<FRONTEND>` value the frontend name all lowercase and with alphabetical characters only: `emulationstation`, `esde`, `pegasus`, `retrobat`, `attractmode`.
 Some frontends have further options that are either optional or required.
 Check the frontend sections below for more information on this.

 !!! warning